bradcantrell/bradleycantrell.com/dissertation/CHAPTER_UPDATE_PROTOCOL.md

    - hero image
    - any inline quote-image panels
    - any full-width figure pacing
+   - exact figure order through the chapter
 4. Stage the figure assets from the `Links` folder into the correct `dissertation/img/<chapter>/` folder.
 5. Optimize raster assets for web delivery.
 6. Replace the chapter HTML body content while keeping the dissertation page shell.
 7. Insert standard figures and quote-image panels according to the PDF.
+8. Keep all `diagram` and `map` figures in the text flow as standard inline figures.
+9. Convert any figure with a PDF quote overlay into a full-width `ch-quote-panel` with parallax.
+10. Check that figure order in the HTML matches the PDF sequence.
-8. Use only official figure-list text for captions.
+11. Use only official figure-list text for captions.
-9. Confirm `<body class="chapter-page page-dissertation">`.
+12. Confirm `<body class="chapter-page page-dissertation">`.
-10. Confirm all required figures are present.
+13. Confirm all required figures are present.
-11. Confirm quote-image panels are siblings of content articles when they should read full-width.
+14. Confirm quote-image panels are siblings of content articles when they should read full-width.
-12. Confirm parallax works through the shared script, not inline custom scripts.
+15. Confirm parallax works through the shared script, not inline custom scripts.

 ## Chapter 01-Specific Notes